raahulkurmi/connect_ec2_instance-_to_RDS-_and-_migrate-_the-_local-_databse-_to-_Rds/aws-rds-masterclass (1).md

 #connect both of the Databases using

-mysql -h <endpoint of the Rds> -P 3306 -u admin  -p
+mysql -h #endpoint here -P 3306 -u admin  -p
 #-u represnt the user of the RDS you created
 #after hitting enter it will ask for the password for the admin user you inserted while creating your RDS